 In some cases, low levels of HCG in early pregnancy are not high enough to register as positive, and you could get a false negative result.

 A pregnancy test checks for the presence of the pregnancy hormone hCG or human chorionic gonadotropin in your body. hCG is a hormone made by the placenta and when you become pregnant, it takes some time for hCG levels to be high enough to be detected.

 There are two pregnancy tests:

 - A blood pregnancy test: Usually positive 3-4 days before the next period

 - A urine or home pregnancy test (HPT): Usually positive when you miss your period

-A positive test means that enough hCG is found, a negative test means it is not found.
+- A positive HPT test means that enough hCG is found: PREGNANT

 - A "false negative" test means that your test is negative but you ARE pregnant.
 This usually happens when you test too early.
 Read more about a false negative test HERE.

 - A "false positive" test means that your test is positive but you are NOT pregnant.
 A false positive pregnancy test happens extremely rarely.
 Read more about false positive pregnancy tests HERE.